photostructure/tz-lookup/README.md

 The following updates have been made to this fork:

-- The time zone shapefiles now use [2023d](https://github.com/evansiroky/timezone-boundary-builder/releases/tag/2023d).
+- The time zone database uses [2024a](https://github.com/evansiroky/timezone-boundary-builder/releases/tag/2024a).
 Expect a bunch of changes if you're upgrading from the original `tz-lookup`, including new zone names and shapes.

 - TypeScript types are now included.